MattyPew/UnlimitedShare/README.md

 Project is written in python 3.x., but soon will be compiled.

+**If using version 0.2 and above, you don´t need python, because releases are compiled:**
+Skip python download step.

+**If you are using version 0.1. or are you using files from repozitory, you need python:**
 Download python 3.x with pip.

 Download latest zip from releases.